Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 #### Fields:
 `font` path to font used.
 The `MONOSPACED` key can be used to specify a generic monospaced font.

 `tabsize` the size of a tab character measured in spaces.
-Can be float.
+Can be float value.

 ### symbols/symbols.txt:
 ```yaml